+Information for Patients

-Information for the Patient Patients using topical corticosteroids should receive the following information and instructions:
+Patients using topical corticosteroids should receive the following information and instructions:

-1. This medication is to be used as directed by the physician.
-It is for dermatologic use only.
-Avoid contact with the eyes.
-12. Patients should be advised not to use this medication for any disorder other than for which it was prescribed.
+- 1. This medication is to be used as directed by the physician.
+It is for external use only.
+Avoid contact with the eyes. - 2.
+Patients should be advised not to use this medication for any disorder other than for which it was prescribed.

-13. The treated skin area should not be bandaged or otherwise covered or wrapped as to be occlusive unless directed by the physician 4.
-Patients should report any signs of local adverse reactions especially under occlusive dressing.
+The treated skin area should not be bandaged or otherwise covered or wrapped as to be occlusive unless directed by the physician.

-15. Parents of pediatric patients should be advised not to use tight-fitting diapers or plastic pants on a child being treated in the diaper area, as these garments may constitute occlusive dressings.
+- 4. Patients should report any signs of local adverse reactions especially under occlusive dressing. - 5.
+Parents of pediatric patients should be advised not to use tight-fitting diapers or plastic pants on a child being - treated in the diaper area, as these garments may constitute occlusive dressings.

+Laboratory Tests

-Laboratory Tests A urinary free cortisol test and ACTH stimulation test may be helpful in evaluating HPA axis suppression.
-Carcinogenesis, Mutagenesis, and Impairment of Fertility
+A urinary free cortisol test and ACTH stimulation test may be helpful in evaluating HPA axis suppression.

+Carcinogenesis, Mutagenesis, Impairment of Fertility

 Long-term animal studies have not been performed to evaluate the carcinogenic potential or the effect on fertility of topical corticosteroids.
 Studies to determine mutagenicity with prednisolone and hydrocortisone showed negative results.

-Pregnancy: Teratogenic Effects
+Pregnancy: Teratogenic Effects: Pregnancy Category C

-Category C. Corticosteroids are generally teratogenic in laboratory animals when administered systemically at relatively low dosage levels.
+Corticosteroids are generally teratogenic in laboratory animals when administered systemically at relatively low dosage levels.
 The more potent corticosteroids have been shown to be teratogenic after dermal application in laboratory animals.
-There are no adequate and well-controlled studies in pregnant women on teratogenic effects from topically applied corticosteroids.
-Therefore, topical corticosteroids should be used during pregnancy only if the potential!

-benefit justifies the potential risk to the fetus.
+There are no adequate and well-controlled studies in pregnant women on the teratogenic effects from topically applied corticosteroids.
+Therefore, topical corticosteroids should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 Drugs of this class should not be used extensively on pregnant patients, in large amounts, or for prolonged periods of time.

+Nursing Mothers

-Nursing Mothers It is not known whether topical administration of corticosteroids could result in sufficient systemic absorption to produce! detectable quantities in breast milk.
-Systemically administered corticosteroids are secreted into breast milk in quantities anot likely to have a deleterious effect on the infant.
-Nevertheless, caution should be exercised when topical corticosteroids lare administered to a nursing woman.
-Pediatric patients may demonstrate greater susceptibility to topical corticosteroid-induced HPA axis suppression and Cushing's syndrome than mature patients because of a larger skin surface area to body weight ratio.
+It is not known whether topical administration of corticosteroids could result in sufficient systemic absorption to produce detectable quantities in breast milk.
+Systemically administered corticosteroids are secreted into breast milk in quantities not likely to have a deleterious effect on the infant.
+Nevertheless, caution should be exercised when topical corticosteroids are administered to a nursing woman.